 Many people would like to provide themselves with this kind of high-quality milk, but owning a milk cow is a different level of challenge from raising a garden or a flock of backyard chickens (not even considering if one’s neighborhood would allow it!).
 Owning and milking even a single dairy cow involves a commitment of thousands of dollars and several hours of labor a day – and usually yields too much milk for one individual or family (upwards of 20 gallons a week).
 Therefore, we help clients conveniently obtain raw milk in the quantities that suit their needs through a herd-share system, rather like a milk version of a vegetable CSA (Community Supported Agriculture).
 Our milk customers each buy a share of the Wingham Farm herd and then contribute a proportional monthly “agistment” (boarding) fee to support the maintenance of the animals.
 As owners of the herd, herd-share customers receive their portion of what the herd produces, particularly fresh milk!!

 Being a herd-share customer is a serious commitment – it involves clear understanding about raw milk and trust of our care of the animals and our attention to cleanliness and safety in the milking and milk-storage process.
 We prefer to do a farm tour and demonstration milking for prospective herd-share customers, and all herd-share customers sign a contract when they purchase their shares.
-Customers can purchase a full share for $100 and pay a $65/month agistment; the yield for one share is typically 1 gallon of milk/week.
-We also offer larger and smaller shares to meet your needs (so a 1/2 share giving typically 1/2 gallon/week would be a $50 herd share and a $32.50/month agistment).
+Customers can purchase a full share for $100 and pay a monthly agistment (price varies from $65-$78/month depending on pick-up or delivery distance from the farm); the yield for one share is typically 1 gallon of milk/week.
+We also offer larger and smaller shares to meet your needs and are happy to explain the prices to you.

 Please call Daniel if you are interested in learning more about how herd-shares work, how we handle our dairy, and how you might become a partner.